 The survey of more than 9,000 U.S. adults found that most believe cannabis can alleviate various ailments.

-A large majority of Americans believe marijuana is helpful for treating a variety of health problems, according to a new study published in Annals of Internal Medicine.
+A large majority of Americans believe marijuana is helpful for treating a variety of health problems with minimal side effects, according to a new study published in Annals of Internal Medicine.

 Researchers at the University of California campuses at San Francisco and Davis, the Northern California Institute for Research and Education, and Columbia University surveyed more than 9,000 adults from all over the United States and discovered that about 81 percent believe marijuana has at least one therapeutic benefit.